A Hands-On Guide for Shared-Cost Postcard Agency Owners

 Step 3: Unbox & Prepare Your Postcards

-Band into Bundles of 100
+Group them into bundles of 100

-- Use rubber bands or plastic straps
+Use rubber bands or plastic straps to secure each bundle

 Step 4: Insert Facing Slips into Each Bundle